zitoa/Emacs_guide/README.md

 C-x C-t     transpose two lines (after placing the cursor on the second line)
 M-u         make all chars in a word uppercase (after placing the cursor at beginning of the word)
 M-l         make all chars in a word lowercase (after placing the cursor at beginning of the word)
-M-x        'center-region' / 'center-line' / 'center-paragraph'
+M-x        'center-region' / 'center-line' / 'center-paragraph' / 'indent-region' (this last relevant when programming)

 Windows management and session customization
 M-x 'speedbar'           open a separate window that list all user's directories
 M-x 'shell'              start shell terminal below in a separate buffer
 M-x 'customize-themes'   list available for session customization

 Online Emacs help & Emacs doctor for frustrated